BERNICE A. RAY SCHOOL 2018-2019 HANDBOOK

 Hanover District administrators are responsible for operation and management of the Ray School, including staff assignments, staff development, operating policy, budgetary control, and maintaining order and discipline.
 The administration is also essential for advising/supporting the Board in executing its responsibilities.

-SAU 70.
 The Hanover District operates within the New Hampshire School Administrative Unit #70 (SAU 70).
 The SAU employs five administrators, and provides financial services and administrative support for three component school districts; the Hanover NH District (K-5), the Norwich VT District (K-6), and the combined Dresden District (6-12).
 The SAU is headed by the Superintendent of Schools.
-Financial and business affairs are directed by the Business Administrator.
-Special education direction is provided by the Director of Special Education.
-The Technology Director is responsible for guiding electronic and digital capabilities across all three districts, and the Director of Building and Grounds is in charge of plant and equipment.
+Financial and business affairs are directed by the Assistant Superintendent for Business.
+Curriculum and special education direction is provided by the Assistant Superintendent for Student Services.
+The Technology Director is responsible for guiding electronic and digital capabilities across all three districts, and the Facilities Manager is in charge of plant and equipment.

 The Dresden School District operates the Richmond Middle School (grades 6-8) and Hanover High School (grades 9-12) for Hanover and Norwich students, plus a number of tuition students from neighboring towns.
 Funding for the Dresden schools is apportioned between Hanover and Norwich in proportion to the number of students from each town.